William Robert Button: Medal of Honor Citation

-For extraordinary heroism and conspicuous gallantry and intrepidity in actual conflict with the enemy near GRANDE RIVIERE Republic of Haiti, on the night of October 31 - November 1, 1919, resulting in the death of Charlemagne Peralte, the supreme bandit chief in the Republic of Haiti, and the killing and capture and dispersal of about twelve hundred (1,200) of his outlaw followers.
-Corporal William R. Button not only distinguished himself by his excellent judgment and leadership, but unhesitatingly exposed himself to great personal danger, when the slightest error would have forfeited not only his life but the lives of the detachments of Gendarmerie under his command.
+For extraordinary heroism and conspicuous gallantry and intrepidity in actual conflict with the enemy near Grande Riviere, Republic of Haiti, on the night of 31 October–1 November 1919, resulting in the death of Charlemagne Peralte, the supreme bandit chief in the Republic of Haiti, and the killing, capture and dispersal of about 1,200 of his outlaw followers.
+Cpl.
+William R. Button not only distinguished himself by his excellent judgment and leadership but also unhesitatingly exposed himself to great personal danger when the slightest error would have forfeited not only his life but the lives of the detachments of Gendarmerie under his command.
 The successful termination of his mission will undoubtedly prove of untold value to the Republic of Haiti.

-USNS Sgt.
-William R. Button

-The United States Navy named a roll-on/roll-off container ship, the USNS Sgt.
-William R. Button (T-AK-3012) in his honor.
+A United States Naval Ship, the USNS Sgt.
+William R. Button entered service in 1986 and named in Button's honor.